Smooth, thick and creamy homemade apple butter bursting with fall flavor. You guys are going to love this one for a couple reasons:

 - pinch of salt

-- Place all ingredients in your Instant Pot.
+- Place all ingredients in the bottom of your Instant Pot.

-- Cover and cook for 20 minutes on manual high pressure.
-Allow it to naturally release pressure.
+- Cover and cook for 5 minutes on manual high pressure.
+Manually release the pressure.

 - Once the puree is thick you can transfer to a glass storage container and store in your refrigerator for up to two weeks.
 The apple butter will thicken overnight and the flavors may change slightly as it cools.
 Feel free to adjust to taste as needed.
 This makes a large batch.
 You can store in your freezer for up to one month.